History of Duke Blue Devils football: David Cutcliffe era (2008–2021)

 With Scottie Montgomery in his first season as offensive coordinator, Duke finished 9–4 in 2014.
 The Blue Devils began the season with four wins; defeating Elon, Troy, Kansas and Tulane.
 Cutcliffe's squad suffered its first defeat in the season's fifth game against Miami.
 Duke then won its next four; defeating #22 Georgia Tech (the team's first victory over the Yellow Jackets in a decade), Virginia, Pittsburgh and Syracuse.
 After dropping consecutive games to Virginia Tech and North Carolina, The Blue Devils closed the regular season with a win over Wake Forest.
-Duke was offered and accepted a berth in the Sun Bowl, a game they lost to #15 Arizona State by a score of 36–31.
-Wide receiver Jamison Crowder was the team's star player and would be drafted in the fourth round in the 2015 NFL Draft by the Washington Redskins.
+Duke was offered and accepted a berth in the Sun Bowl, a game they lost to No. 15 Arizona State by a score of 36–31.
+Wide receiver Jamison Crowder was the team's star player and would be drafted in the fourth round in the 2015 NFL draft by the Washington Redskins.
 Crowder finished his career tied for the most receptions in ACC football history with 283 for 3,641 yards and 23 touchdowns.
 He also returned a school-record four punt returns for touchdowns.
 Cutcliffe's success at Duke placed him as a candidate in several head coaching searches, including at Michigan (a job that eventually went to Jim Harbaugh) and Louisville (a job that eventually went to Bobby Petrino).

 2015 would see the Blue Devils finish 8–5.
 Duke began the season with wins over Tulane and NC Central.
-After losing to #23 Northwestern, the Blue Devils won their next four; defeating #20 Georgia Tech, Boston College, Army and Virginia Tech (in a four-overtime thriller).
+After losing to No. 23 Northwestern, the Blue Devils won their next four; defeating #20 Georgia Tech, Boston College, Army and Virginia Tech (in a four-overtime thriller).
 Cutcliffe's team then embarked upon a four-game losing streak; beginning with a controversial loss to Miami.
 The Hurricanes used eight laterals (reminiscent of the 1982 Cal-Stanford ending) on a kickoff return with no time remaining to score the game-winning touchdown and stun the Blue Devils by a score of 30–27.
 However, video evidence showed the play should have been blown dead and not counted as a touchdown, as Miami players who possessed the ball on that play's knee were shown to be on the ground more than once.
 Although the outcome of the game couldn't be changed, the Atlantic Coast Conference subsequently suspended the game and replay officials for failing to catch the errors and make the correct call.
-Duke then lost games to #21 North Carolina by a score of 66–31, Pittsburgh by a score of 31–13 and Virginia by a score of 42–34.
+Duke then lost games to No. 21 North Carolina by a score of 66–31, Pittsburgh by a score of 31–13 and Virginia by a score of 42–34.
 Duke concluded the regular season by snapping its four-game losing streak in a 27–21 win over Wake Forest.
 Duke finished the season by winning its first bowl game since 1961, defeating Indiana in overtime by a score of 44–41 in the Pinstripe Bowl.
 After the 2015 season, Montgomery left the Blue Devils to accept the head coaching position at East Carolina.
 To replace Montgomery, Cutcliffe promoted Zac Roper to offensive coordinator.